Shuffle algebras for quivers and wheel conditions

 The notion of standard words is defined just like in Section \ref{sec:proof}, and the next place we encounter a difference is in \eqref{eqn:ratio zero}.
 In the case at hand, the ratio of zeta functions therein is actually regular at $0$.
-Therefore, the analogue of \eqref{eqn:non-zero} tells us that for all non-increasing words $v$ and $w$ of the form \eqref{eqn:form}, the pairing $\langle e_v, f_w \rangle$ is non-zero only if:
+Therefore, the analogue of \eqref{eqn:non-zero} tells us that for all non-increasing words $v$ and $w$ of the form \eqref{eqn:form}, we have $\langle e_v, f_w \rangle \neq 0$ only if:

 for some $\sigma \in S(n)$ such that $i_a = j_{\sigma(a)}, \ \forall a$ and some $\{c_{a,b} \geq 0\}^{a < b}_{\sigma^{-1}(a) > \sigma^{-1}(b)}$. \\

 The preceding discussion means that the graph $G$ defined in Subsection \ref{sub:graph} should be replaced by the graph $G'$ with vertices: